jason-davey/studio/TECHNICAL_SPEC.md

 5.  **Step 5: Prepare for Deployment:**
     - User is guided to take the generated JSON to the Firebase Console.
     - `PLAYBOOK.md` provides detailed Firebase setup instructions.
+- **Guided Walkthrough:** Can be initiated from the main page header, guiding users through each step and key features.
 - **AB Tasty:** If used, its script (added to `layout.tsx`) would override content for tests managed by that platform.

 ## 3. Core Features & Functionality (by Step)